AdobeDocs/workfront.en/help/documents/adobe-workfront-for-experience-manager-assets-essentials/send-to-aem.md

 description: You can send documents from Workfront to Experience Manager Assets Essentials.
 Documents uploaded and sent from Workfront to Assets Essentials still count against your overall document storage.
 Assets linked from Assets Essentials don't count towards overall storage.
 ---

-# Send a Document to `Experience Manager Assets Essentials`
+# Send a Document to Experience Manager Assets Essentials

-You can send documents from `Workfront` to `Experience Manager Assets Essentials`.
-Documents uploaded and sent from `Workfront` to `Assets Essentials` still count against your overall document storage.
-Assets linked from `Assets Essentials` don't count towards overall storage.
+You can send documents from Workfront to Experience Manager Assets Essentials.
+Documents uploaded and sent from Workfront to Assets Essentials still count against your overall document storage.
+Assets linked from Assets Essentials don't count towards overall storage.

 ## Access requirements